xiix0/scam/README.md

-You will be awarded some great honor.
+Your mode of life will be changed for the better because of new developments.